arhankundu99/Nodejs---The-Complete-Guide/Section1 Introduction/README.md

 The event loop checks for any incoming client requests like HTTP in our Node.js application.
 If there are any requests, the event loop tells the Node.js runtime to execute the corresponding callback, and the callback is added to the call stack.

 If there are any asynchronous operations like network operations or setTimeout etc within these callbacks, those operations are handed off to libuv by the Node.js runtime.
+(Note libuv uses thread pool only for the 4 operations defined above), other than that for eg., for network io, libuv acts as an interface to os calls, The network io is handled by os.

 The event loop then checks if there are any completed operations from libuv (file operations, dns lookups, network requests).
-If there are any completed operations, then the event loop would add the corresponding callbacks to the appropriate queue (timer queue for timer callbacks, I/O queue for I/O callbacks, etc.).
+If there are any completed operations, then the event loop would add the corresponding callbacks to the appropriate queue (I/O queue for I/O callbacks, etc.).

 If there are no more client requests or no more completed operations from libuv or it has processed maximum number of requests that it can process in the current phase, then it would exit from this phase.